 Red Banks real estate is some of the most expensive in Mississippi, although Red Banks house values don't compare to the most expensive real estate in the U.S.

-When you are in Red Banks, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Red Banks’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Red Banks is generally considered to be a blue-collar town.
+0.00% of the Red Banks workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Red Banks is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Red Banks who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Being a small town, Red Banks does not have a public transit system used by locals to get to and from work.